jforget/perl-Open-Food-Facts-utils/schema-check/doc/Documentation.en.md

 hashtable being checked.
 I kept this operating way and  I changed the function  loading the  schema.
-If  the `'$ref'`  entry appears  at the first  level of  the YAML  file, it  is _statically_  loaded into  the schema,  event  if the  current  include  level  is greater  than  the threshold for  dynamic insertion.
+If  the `'$ref'`  entry appears  at the first  level of  the YAML  file, it  is _statically_  loaded into  the schema,  even   if the  current  include  level  is greater  than  the threshold for  dynamic insertion.
 So  the checking function  will find dynamic insertions only for the properties being checked.